Source: American Society of Mechanical Engineers (www.asme.org)

 Mechanical engineering has evolved over the centuries.
 The millwright, the ancestor of the mechanical engineer, worked in the early iron smelters, textile mills and forges.
 And while some millwrights displayed great technical ingenuity in tool making and other tasks (becoming legends in their communities and in industry) they basically performed work that required few specialized skills and no formal education.

 Today, mechanical engineering is a profession that requires specific skills acquired through education and training.
 It begins in high school, where students enroll in certain courses to prepare them for acceptance into engineering programs at a college or university.
 The emphasis at the high school level is on mathematics.
-Tow years of algebra are generally required, as are course in geometry and trigonometry.
+Two years of algebra are generally required, as are course in geometry and trigonometry.
 Calculus is strongly recommended.

 High school students should also take one year each of chemistry and physics, including laboratory work in both courses, and four years of English.